ketch/nodepy/doc/index.rst

     calculations, using appropriate tolerances.
 Thus the "order" of a method is determined by checking whether the order conditions are satisfied to within a small value (near machine-epsilon).
+    Of course, for some purposes an exact representation of rational coefficients and exact computation of method properties would be preferable.
+However, since such an approach would be less generally applicable, this is planned as future work.

 In general, user-friendliness of the interface and readability of the code are prioritized over performance.